Semi-Unsupervised Microscopy Segmentation with Fuzzy Logic and Spatial Statistics for Cross-Domain Analysis Using a GUI: Methodology

 \subsection{Primary Masking}

-In this step, the $SSDLM_{\omega}$ of the patches of all the pixels are checked.
+In this step, the image background is considered a nearly homogeneous, monochromatic medium, and the $SSDLM_{\omega}$ of the patches of all the pixels are checked.
+This assumption is grounded in the lighting mechanism of Bright-Field microscopy; however, errors / uncertainties arising from several factors will be handled in subsequent steps.
 For a pixel and its patch, if its $SSDLM_{\omega}$ is found to be lower than the lower bound, the pixel is turned into black by replacing the pixel value with zero.